6 Most Asked Questions About IRS Audits of Businesses

 2. Can I claim business use of a car?

 Yes, but the trick here - as with all business tax deductions - is to be able to prove that business use.
-You must have complete, accurate, and at-the-time records for all business driving.
-Not records put together in January for the past year.
+You must use the car at least 50 percent of the time for business purposes.
+You must have complete, accurate, and at-the-time records for all business driving, not records put together in January for the past year.
 And don't try to claim that you used the car 100% for business use.

 Read more about what the IRS says about business use of your car.

 3. How much of meals and entertainment expenses can I deduct?
 What's "excessive"?

 The new tax law has eliminated deductions for all entertainment expenses.
 None, zero.
 But most meal expenses continue to be deductible using the 50-percent rule.
 But even so, don't overuse these expenses, trying to hide personal expenses or to disguise entertainment expenses.
 As with other items in this list, the higher the amount, the greater the risk that the IRS will call a "red flag" on you.

 Read more about business entertainment expenses in IRS Publication 463.

 4. I have several years of losses for my business.
 Is this going to be a problem?

 This is a tough one to answer, because each case is unique.
 The IRS has some guidelines for what are called "hobby losses" - trying to claim business expense deductions for an activity that's really a hobby.
 The IRS says,